openframe-org/criteria-set-protocol/schemas/README.md

 during rendering.
 They can be coupled with the `data` or `providedData` properties to provide additional information, such as DGNB heart scores:

-- **taskItems.definition**: A task item definition may be an array, in which case the task item definition can be one of a list of alternatives
+- **taskItems.definitions**: Task item definitions are arrays, as a task item definition can be one of a list of alternatives.

 ```json5
 {